 While it is fine to visit the island year round, the ideal months are between March and August (late spring/summer).
 During the winter, beaches get full of algae; and during late summer/early fall, the hurricane season is at its peak.

 Understand your transportation options

 Planning on walking around?
-Old San Juan and the old sector of Rio Piedras are the only pedestrian oriented urban centers in the metropolitan area.
-Sadly, cities in the island weren’t designed to be walked, plus, walk for three minutes under the scorching sun and you will be wishing you were inside an air-conditioned car.
+Old San Juan and the old sector of Rio Piedras are the only pedestrian-oriented urban centers in the metropolitan area.
+Sadly, cities on the island weren’t designed to be walked, plus, walk for three minutes under the scorching sun and you will wish you were inside an air-conditioned car.

 There’s a single rail line called Tren Urbano that can be useful, but it mainly serves people that live in San Juan’s suburban areas.

 So, how can you reach those other beautiful sights around the island?
 You either need to rent a car or take a tour.
 For tours, I recommend checking here for the best tour options on the island.
 For cars, I recommend checking Expedia as it has some of the cheapest car options.

 Puerto Rico is not cheap.
 Seeing the island on a budget is possible, but it’s difficult.
 You can find budget-oriented accommodations, often found at paradores (rustic government-sponsored accommodations) but they still can go at $100 per night or more.

 Cheap food can be typically found at beach or mountain kiosks, and at local markets.
 Restaurants will eat your budget since prices are in the mid range and are similar to other U.S. destinations.
 The farthest away you get from the metropolitan area, the cheaper things get.

 English is widely spoken, but learn a few words in Spanish

 While English is widely spoken in the island, Spanish is the official language.
 The more you venture outside urban areas, the less you will be able to communicate in English.
 But still, basic communication is always possible.